 Blockchain comes with a range of benefits that no other technology has been able to provide the business community in the past.
 Following are some of the key talking points:

-- Process integrity and disintermediation: The parties in any transaction will know that everything will be done exactly as the agreed upon protocol dictates.
+The parties in any transaction will know that everything will be done exactly as the agreed-upon protocol dictates.
 Readily available and trustworthy data also eliminate any needed intermediation by a third party.

 How Blockchain Will Help Supply Chains